arnosolo/my-public-docs/docs/metadata-watermark-privacy-policy.md

 ---
-title: Privacy Policy for Metadata Watermark
+title: Privacy Policy for Shutter Stamp
 lang: en-US
-description: Privacy Policy for Metadata Watermark
+description: Privacy Policy for Shutter Stamp
 ---

 # {{ $frontmatter.title }}

-We, the developers of the Metadata Watermark, are committed to protecting your privacy.
+We, the developers of the Shutter Stamp, are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and disclose your personal information in relation to our App.

 ### Collection of Personal Information